List of verbs that take sein in Perfekt

 In addition, there are some exceptions that don’t match the criteria above.
 Despite not signifying movement or a change of state, the verbs need sein as their auxiliary verb (Hilfsverb).

-- Are you a German learner and need help with your grammar?
+- Are you a German learner and need help with German grammar?

-- Do you feel that you make these typical mistakes when speaking or writing?
+- Do you feel that you make the same mistakes again and again?